 You have options on how to get this, just hit the Amazon Appstore online to see the App of the Day listed up the top, or download the regular Amazon app (see screenshots below).
 You can't install the Amazon App Store from the Google Play Store anymore, you need to install it right from the Amazon website.
 Just bear in mind that to use Amazon's Appstore you will need an Amazon login.

-Make sure you go into the settings of your Android phone first, then choose check the box for allow Unknown sources under Security and tap OK.
+Make sure you go into the Security settings of your Android phone first, then check the box for Allow Unknown Sources and tap OK.
 Once you have installed the app, go ahead and uncheck this button.

 AppGratis is one of my favorite apps because every morning I'm greeted by another new app for free.
-There's no overload of offers – just one app a day – curated by Sam the ever comical developer with the bad jokes.
+There's no overload of offers – just one app a day – curated by Sam the ever-comical developer with the bad jokes.

-Sometimes the free apps offered by AppGratis won't be eligible for updates, so keep that in mind, and not every free app offered ever cost anything in the first place!
+Sometimes the free apps offered by AppGratis won't be eligible for updates, so keep that in mind, and not every free app offered ever cost anything in the first place.
 Nevertheless, the AppGratis deals just keep coming and there's often some real gems in there.
 Also keep an eye on Freapp which does basically the same thing.AppGratis - Cool apps for free Freapp - Free Apps Daily!

 Google Play surveys

 We've written about Google's free Play Store credit in exchange for answering surveys before.
-If you're not aware of it yet, Google offers it's very own rewards program because, well, they want even more information about you and your habits.
+If you're not aware of it yet, Google offers its very own rewards program because, well, they want even more information about you and your habits.

 There's another app called Get Paid Apps Free where you watch short videos or download selected apps in exchange for credit that can be cashed out to buy other apps in the Play Store.Google Opinion Rewards Get Paid Apps Free

 I should also note that other apps, like AppSales, let you add apps you're interested in to a watch list, so you can be notified when they go on sale.
 Not exactly free but still better than full price.
 Plus, AppSales occasionally post free apps too.
 There's another alternative called Getjar: Paid Apps for Free where downloading and trying some apps will earn you credit for downloading or upgrading others.App of the Day - 100% Free AppSales.
 Best Apps on Sale

 Google Play return policy

 A couple of hours may not seem like a long time, but it's definitely long enough to get a feel for a game and know if you actually want to pay for it or not.
-And if you're really, really skint you could manufacture a night's entertainment out of just your phone and a stopwatch!
+And if you're really, really skint you could manufacture a night's entertainment out of just your phone and a stopwatch.

 How do you score paid apps for free (no illegal methods please!)?
 What's the best deal you've ever had on a paid app?